lelandshir/React-Material-UI/README.md

 ### zIndex && position

 - learned to make great use of these CSS style keys when implementing a header, footer and drawers.
 We never want drawers to slide over the header and footer bc it covers valuable content.
 Use a combo of zIndex, position and Material-UI's props to control these details.

+### Grid Overview

+- Grid is a component in layouts, and adapts to screen size
+- Grid System is connected to the Media Query system, we can use this to our advantage

+  - There are 2 grid eleemnts, containers and items.
+Items have access to the same props on `breakpoints` "xs, sm, etc" and range from 1-12.
+12 is 100% screen width while 6 of 12 is 50% and so on.
+The rules are applied via the props. size is the key, 1-12 is the acceptable value.

+  - justfiy and alignItems props orients items along a certain axis dependent on grid direction